Ummler/obsidian-auto-correct-capitals/README.md

   Enter words (comma separated) that should be excluded from any auto-correction.

 - **Capitalize First Letter in List**
-  When enabled, any list item (lines starting with `- `) will have the first letter of the following word automatically capitalized.
+  When enabled, any list item (lines starting with `- `or 'x. ' where x is a number) will have the first letter of the following word capitalized.
   **Example:**
   - Before: `- hallo`
   - After: `- Hallo`
   Also, if a word such as `- HAllo` is detected, it will be corrected to `- Hallo`.

 - **Capitalize Sentence Beginnings**
-  When enabled, the first letter of the last sentence in a line will be automatically capitalized if it was typed in lowercase.
+  When enabled, the first letter of the last sentence in a line will be capitalized if it was typed in lowercase.